SonuSharma10/Anime-Gallery/README.md

 ```bash
 npm install
 ```
-More Content is cooking 😁🔪
+More Content is cooking 😁🔪 HAHA